kindelia/Kindelia/WHITEBOOK.md

 incentivized by Ether fees, except replacing the native, hardcoded token, by any user-submitted assets.

-If Kindelia doesn't need a native token to exist, then it won't have a native token, because that's how our ethics work - simple as that.
+If K-Chan doesn't need a native token to exist, then it won't have a native token, because that's how our ethics work - simple as that.
 But then, how do we raise funds?
 That is a separate question, which, we believe, must have a separate answer.
 Ethereum, for example, minted and sold, out of thin air, more